-With the advent of rate capping, it is important that the Mayor confirm whether Council has complied with the cap or intends to seek a variation and given that 2016 is a revaluation year it is important to highlight that actual rate increase experiences may be different.
+With the advent of rate capping, it is important that the Mayor confirm whether Council has complied with the cap or intends to seek a variation.
+When it is a revaluation year it is important to highlight that actual rate increase experiences may be different.